Understanding What Is Self-Compassion: Insights on Mindfulness and Compassion

 Practicing mindful self-compassion is a skill like any other and can be built over time with practice and patience.
 Here are several strategies you can try to work on increasing levels of this quality in yourself.

 Reframing negative thoughts about ourselves is a key part of a self-compassion practice, but it can be difficult to do without first becoming aware of our thoughts in general.
+Becoming aware of negative emotions is essential to managing and reframing them with self-compassion.
 Noticing them is the first step toward being able to change them, like shifting negative self-talk into positive.
+By recognizing self attacking thoughts, you can reframe them with more compassionate responses.
+A helpful writing exercise can involve journaling about moments of self-compassion to reinforce positive thinking.
 Beginning a mindfulness practice is one powerful way to do this, and mindfulness meditation in particular can be an effective tool.

 It can also be useful to become familiar with common cognitive distortions so you can start noticing how those may be affecting your thoughts and feelings.
 They’re simply thought patterns that present us with a warped view of a situation, and while they can affect anyone, they’re especially common in those with depression.
 For example, the distortion of polarization can cause you to think that you’re a complete failure if you get a low grade on a test or don’t get the job you interviewed for.
 This thought pattern leaves no room for outcomes in between great and terrible, and usually involves you harshly judging yourself for not being perfect.
 Meditation and therapy are two ways to start on a mindful path and become more in tune with your thoughts so you can notice and correct potentially harmful reactions to painful thoughts and difficult emotions.